cloudlinux/tuxcare-documentation/docs/enterprise-support-for-almalinux/README.md

 3. Check if your system is already registered
 4. Register to CloudLinux Network
 5. Obtain a token to access the restricted TuxCare repos
-6. Enable the TuxCare Updates repo
+6. Enable the TuxCare ESU repo
 7. Switch the default AlmaLinux repos to use repo.tuxcare.com
 8. Import the TuxCare GPG key